Skip to content

 • Inflammation in other areas of the body

 There's no one-size-fits-all treatment for Crohn's disease, and the best treatment will depend on your specific symptoms.
+It is always important to have a local GI/Crohn’s disease specialist involved in your care.
 Your doctor may recommend prescription medications, bowel rest, or surgery to provide symptom relief.

 If you're having a flare-up, avoid eating trigger foods to avoid making symptoms worse.
 Some common trigger foods include: